 - conducting fitness to practise proceedings and hearings.
 This may include asking you to undergo medical testing or a health assessment, if this is relevant to assessing your fitness to practise

-- sending bundles of evidence in relation to fitness to practise proceedings about you to your representatives (if any, and only if you have notified us that you are represented); contractors/suppliers involved in health assessments where necessary, external lawyers or individuals involved in the proceedings such as witnesses, experts, legal advisers to adjudication panels, and adjudicators
+- sending bundles of evidence in relation to fitness to practise proceedings about you to your representatives (if any, and only if you have notified us that you are represented); contractors/suppliers involved in health assessments; external lawyers; or individuals involved in the proceedings such as witnesses, experts, legal advisers to adjudication panels, and adjudicators